 - Prayer ministry

 To learn more about our hospice care or to see if one of these services is offered at your location, please contact the Novant Health facility nearest you.

-You or your loved one may also want to consider additional healthcare services, such as home health or supportive care.
-Home health care focuses on rehabilitation and medical management, while supportive or palliative care concentrates on symptom management for serious illnesses.
+You or your loved one may also want to consider additional healthcare services, such as home health or palliative care.
+Home health care focuses on rehabilitation and medical management, while palliative care concentrates on symptom management for serious illnesses.

 Learn more about palliative care »